-Introduction 5

-Considering the operational context of a partnership

-Domestic law and regulation

-International law and regulation 8

-When all the organisations in a partnership are members of our Scheme 1

-Arrangements involving an awarding provider or awarding organisation and a delivery partner

-School Centred Initial Teacher Training providers (SCITTs)

-Arrangements where both partners are awarding partners 14

-When the providers in a partnership are not all members of our Scheme 1

-The awarding partner is a member of our Scheme but delivery partner(s) are not members of our Scheme

-The delivery partner is a member of our Scheme but awarding partner(s) are not members of our Scheme

-Other forms of partnership

-Apprenticeships

-Institutes of Technology

-Providers working in partnership with other organisations and commercial entities 19

-Placements 20)
+Introduction .
+4 Considering the operational context of a partnership Domestic law and regulation International law and regulation When all the organisations in a partnership are members of the OIA Scheme .
+7 Arrangements involving an awarding provider or awarding organisation and a delivery partner 7 School Centred Initial Teacher Training providers (SCITTs) .
+9 Arrangements where both partners are awarding partners .10 When the providers in a partnership are not all members of the OIA Scheme .11 The awarding partner is a member of our Scheme but delivery partner(s) are not members of our Scheme .
+11 The delivery partner is a member of our Scheme but awarding partner(s) are not members of our Scheme .12 Other forms of partnership .14 Apprenticeships .14 Institutes of Technology .15 Providers working in partnership with other organisations and commercial entities .15 Placements .16

-Providers with multiple partnership arrangements
+Pro oviders with multiple partnership arrangements 17

-Good practice in a partnership context22 )
+Go od practice in a partnership context 17

-Overarching principles)

-Clarity)
+O verarching principles 17

+Clarity 17

-Timeliness 22)
+Timeliness 17

-Informal Resolution)
+Informal resolution 18

-Advice and guidance/ support 23)
+Advice and guidance/support 18

-Formal investigation)
+Formal investigation 18

-Final Review)
+Final review 18

-Opportunities to consider complaints, appeals and other processes in partnership arrangements
+On portunities to consider complaints, appeals and other processes in partnership arrangemen nts 19

-When setting up new partnerships
+• hen setting up new partnerships

-Identifying responsibilities
+•• Identifying responsibilities

 Gathering and sharing information

 Delivering remedies

 Access to advice & guidance

 Learning from complaints

 Looking ahead

-During partnership arrangements
+Di uring partnership arrangements

-Communication
+D Communication

-Making changes to policies and procedures

-Proportionality and Timeliness
+Proportionality and timeliness

-Advice and Guidance
+Advice and guidance

 Training

 Learning from complaints

-When arrangements between partner providers substantively change or end
+VV Then arrangements between partner providers end

-Planned substantive changes or the ending of a partnership
+Planned ending of a partnership

-Unplanned ending of a partnership29
+Unplanned ending of a partnership 24

-Useful resources and document references
+Use eful resources 26

+Res sponse form questions 27